nicinabox/shortcode.js/README.md

 # shortcode.js

-Replace Wordpress-style shortcode strings with anything. jQuery not required.
+Replace Wordpress-style shortcode strings with anything.
+No dependencies.

 Read more about [Shortcodes in Wordpress.](http://codex.wordpress.org/Shortcode)